aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

             # Allow/disallow VLAN tagged frames.
             vlan_tag: <str; "disallowed" | "required">

-          # tx: Allow bridged packets to go out of the source interface.
+          # tx: Allow bridged traffic to go out of the source interface.
-          # tx multicast: Allow multicast packets only to go out of the source interface.
+          # tx multicast: Allow multicast traffic only to go out of the source interface.
           source_interface: <str; "tx" | "tx multicast">

           # VLAN Translation mappings.
           # Warning: This should not be combined with `ethernet_interfaces[].vlan_translations`.
           vlan_translations:

-            # Drop the ingress packets that do not match any VLAN mapping.
+            # Drop the ingress traffic that do not match any VLAN mapping.
             in_required: <bool>

-            # Drop the egress packets that do not match any VLAN mapping.
+            # Drop the egress traffic that do not match any VLAN mapping.
             out_required: <bool>

-            # Map ingress packets only.
+            # Map ingress traffic only.
             direction_in:

                 # VLAN ID or range of VLAN IDs to map from.
 Range 1-4094.